UK Mortgage Affordability Calculator 2026

 Maximum Mortgage = Annual Salary × Income Multiple (4–4.5x) – Affordability Adjustments for Debts & Outgoings

-Understanding how much you can borrow is the essential first step in any UK property purchase.
-Unlike the US where debt-to-income ratios dominate, UK lenders use a combination of income multiples and detailed affordability assessments that factor in your spending, debts, and potential interest rate rises.
+Knowing how much you can borrow is the essential first step in any UK property purchase.
+Unlike the US, where debt-to-income ratios dominate, UK lenders combine income multiples with a detailed affordability assessment that factors in your spending, debts and a stress test against higher rates.

 UK Mortgage Affordability Calculator